Celshade/TheCraving/README.md

 ***
 **Instructions:**

-If you already have the necessary requirements (python and pygame), download the package and run _**thecraving.py**_ to start the game.
+Once the necessary requirements are installed (python and pygame), simply download the package and run _**thecraving.py**_ to start the game.
 The game may also be played in the CLI, if preferred, by navigating to the file directly (C:\\...\\thecraving\\thecraving\\thecraving.py).